 NFS Best Practices – Part 2: Advanced Settings

 Following on from part 1 of the NFS Best Practices, part 2 is going to look at tuning from a vSphere perspective.
 As mentioned, our objective is to update the NFS Best Practice white paper which is now rather dated.
-There are quite a number of tunable parameters which are available to you when using NFS datastores.
+There are quite a number of tuneable parameters which are available to you when using NFS datastores.
 Before we drill into these advanced settings in a bit more detail, it is important to understand that the recommended values for some of these settings may (and probably will) vary from storage array vendor to storage array vendor.
-My objective is to give you a clear and concise explanation of the tunable parameters and allow you to make you own decisions when it comes to tuning the values.
+My objective is to give you a clear and concise explanation of the tuneable parameters and allow you to make you own decisions when it comes to tuning the values.

 Maximum Number of NFS Mounts per ESXi host